dyedwiper/cinesmall/README.md

 #### Hints

 - In the weekplan route there are already two GET endpoints with unpleasantly specific paths and names of the respective service methods.
 With a growing domain such namings will get more tedious.
-- With the current domain the types inferred from the database tables are enough to work with, but with a growing domain we might need more specific types which could lead to tedious namings (like with the paths and methods above).
+- With the current domain the types inferred from the database tables are enough to work with, but with a growing domain one might need more specific types which could lead to tedious namings (like with the paths and methods above).

 ## Running and testing the apps